agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - DE in US

-Just like in sales, I can always move back to being a DE in Nl as I hope to obtain by citizenship before moving to the US.
+Just like in sales, I can always move back to being a DE in NL as I hope to obtain by citizenship before moving to the US.
 So,

 		rough-impact = 48% x 300 = 144